-Box the dox
+25. Box the docs

-Whether it’s a single succulent perched on the corner of your desk, a huge fiddle-leaf tree statement plant, or simply a vase of gorgeous roses, plants are a vital element of every home office.
-Breathing life into the room, they contribute to a sense of calm and help you connect to the great outdoors while you are ensconced inside.
-Apart from adding colour and often acting as an air purifier, green foliage gives texture to a room, while flowers provide beauty and harmony.
+Maybe it’s a single succulent perched on the corner of your desk or a huge fiddle-leaf tree statement plant.
+Or, maybe it’s simply a vase of gorgeous roses.
+But plants are a vital element of every home office.
+Breathing life into the room, they contribute to a sense of calm and connect you to the great outdoors while you’re cooped up inside.

-Pegboards to personalise
+27. Use pegboards to personalise

-Stay on the grid
+28. Stay on the grid